Home Contact Us FAQ's SiteMap

 International managers who are new to Southeast Asia are often impressed when a newly hired local Country Manager brings team members with him from his previous employer.
 Group transfers like this are not uncommon since managers in Asia often have very close relationships with their staff.

-The short-term savings are obvious since an organization can be built from scratch quickly and inexpensively.
+The short-term benefits are obvious since an organization can be built from scratch quickly.
 However, the risks should also be evident.
 Employees are loyal to their local manager and less so to the organization.
-Some of these employees will almost certainly be long-term friends and possibly even relatives of the manager.
+Some of these employees will almost certainly be long-term friends and possibly even relatives of the manager who hired them (but use different family names).

-If the international manager tries to make necessary changes to “his” organizational structure or replace staff, he could experience tremendous resistance to change.
+If the international manager tries to make necessary changes to “his” organizational structure or replace staff, he could experience tremendous resistance.
 He may also discover that when the local Country Manager leaves the company, he will leave with everyone he came with.

 Across Asia, there are international managers who feel they have lost partial (or sometimes complete) control of their organizations because they did not understand the nature of the relationships of their staff.
 It is important to understand ahead of time whether your new senior hire will attempt to build staff loyal to the company or to himself.